![]() |

 In the 1970s and 1980s, Danish wind energy underwent revolutionary development beginning with the famous Tvind wind turbine.
 The 2.0 MW turbine was completed in 1978.
 It represents the core technology and decisive breakthrough for Danish wind turbines (Maegaard 2009).
 In that same year, the Danish Wind Turbine Owner’s Association was established, which encouraged sharing of technology by inventors and self-builders using diverse materials, varied construction techniques, and numerous turbine and blade designs.
 Within a few years, Vestas, Bonus, Nordtank, Micon, and other Danish companies became world leaders in the manufacture and export of robust and reliable wind turbines.

 Since then, Danish wind turbines have emerged as the industry standard, and wind power based on the Danish model has spread around the world, particularly in North America, Europe, and Asia—see Danish and Polish wind energy.
 Wind energy was a niche enterprise in the late 20th century, but it has grown rapidly in the early 21st century.
-Total installed wind-power capacity worldwide as of 2020 was more than 740 gigawatts (GW) led by China (288 GW) and the United States (122 GW), which together accounted for more than half the global wind-energy capacity.
+Total installed wind-power capacity

 As we followed the development of wind energy, we realized that kite aerial photography (KAP) is a special technique to acquire low-height imagery beside and even within active wind farms, where other methods of aerial photography would be risky or prohibited.
 We have pursued KAP in many Kansas wind farms, and KAP has proven to be an effective way to illustrate wind turbines and their surroundings.

+Nearly all wind farms in Kansas, in fact, are situated on drainage divides.
+The first Kansas wind farm in Gray County, for instance, is located on the divide between the Arkansas River and Crooked Creek.
 The master drainage divide for Kansas trends across the state from west to east and separates the Missouri River basin to the north from the Arkansas River basin to the south.
 Wind farms are sited along this major divide from the High Plains in the far west to the Osage Cuestas in the southeast.
-The placement of wind farms on drainage divides, thus, reflects drainage patterns created by long-term erosion.
-At the end of the Miocene Epoch (about 5 million years ago), the High Plains extended as a relatively flat apron of sediment (Ogallala Formation) across the western two-thirds of the state and reached eastward as far as the Flint Hills (Muilenburg 1961).
-Topographic relief was considerably less than today.

 Elk River Wind Farm (2005) – One hundred wind turbines are situated on the crest of the Flint Hills, which forms the drainage divide between the Fall-Verdigris and Walnut-Arkansas basins.
 This site is ideally located to catch wind from all directions.
 The GE Wind turbines are capable of generating 150 megawatts of electricity, sufficient for about 42,000 homes.
 Each tower is 262 feet tall and blades are 125 feet long.
 Total height with a blade in the upright position is about 390 feet.